Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 Some examples of CED are:
 'abanascii', 'abanfa', and 'abanutf8'.

-CED can be omitted, and default CED should be assumed abanascii.
+CED may be omitted, and default CED should be assumed abanascii.

 Because UTF-8 is a superset of ASCII,